Be an Investor, Not a Gambler

 A successful business doesn’t buy something just because it’s “cheap” and expect it to pay off, nor do they buy in quantities and pay for storage and tracking of items they can get in the future for a better cost.

-A business is always going to consider, in the procurement of the items they need to produce their product, quality vs. pricing and how that effects their final product.
+A business is always going to consider, in the procurement of the items they need to produce their product, quality vs. pricing and how that affects their final product.
 Food is used to produce a product – the bodies of ourselves and loved ones.
 Food is an investment in those bodies.
 Ignore quality and you’ll likely pay later in life with (expensive) health issues.

 Start with an Audit!